thomaswelton/requirejs-google-analytics/README.md

 * network (string) - The network on which the action occurs (e.g. Facebook, Twitter) - required
 * action (string) - The type of action that happens (e.g. Like, Send, Tweet) - required
 * target (string) - Specifies the target of a social interaction.
 This value is typically a URL but can be any text (e.g. http://mycoolpage.com) - required
-* fields (number) - The field object is a standard JavaScript object, but defines specific field names and values accepted by analytics.js
+* fields (object) - Defines specific field names and values accepted by analytics.js

 ### GA.timing(category, action, label, value, fields)